jhayden02/blinks-thinks/BUILDING.md

 ### Web

-Web builds work from any platform using Emscripten.
+Web builds work on Linux using Emscripten.

 #### Prerequisites